henrikglass/shaq/docs/sel_functions.md

-ivec2 resolution_of(str shader)                                                  Returns the resolution of `shader` ivec2 resolution()                                                               Returns the resolution of the shader to which the current attribute/uniform belongs ivec2 copy_ivec2(str shader, str var)                                            Copies the value last assigned to the uniform variable `var` in the shader `shader`
+ivec2 resolution_of(str shader)                                                  Returns the resolution of `shader` ivec2 resolution()                                                               Returns the resolution of the shader to which the current attribute/uniform belongs ivec2 copy_ivec2(str shader, str var)                                            Copies the value last assigned to the uniform variable `var` in the shader `shader` ivec2 eval_ivec2(str expr)                                                       Evaluates the expression `expr` and reinterprets it as a ivec2
 ```

 ## Returning ivec3:
 ```
-ivec3 ivec3(int x, int y, int z)                                                 Creates a 3D integer vector with components `x`, `y`, and `z` ivec3 copy_ivec3(str shader, str var)                                            Copies the value last assigned to the uniform variable `var` in the shader `shader`
+ivec3 ivec3(int x, int y, int z)                                                 Creates a 3D integer vector with components `x`, `y`, and `z` ivec3 copy_ivec3(str shader, str var)                                            Copies the value last assigned to the uniform variable `var` in the shader `shader` ivec3 eval_ivec3(str expr)                                                       Evaluates the expression `expr` and reinterprets it as a ivec3
 ```

 ## Returning ivec4:
 ```
-ivec4 ivec4(int x, int y, int z, int w)                                          Creates a 4D integer vector with components `x`, `y`, `z`, and `w` ivec4 copy_ivec4(str shader, str var)                                            Copies the value last assigned to the uniform variable `var` in the shader `shader`
+ivec4 ivec4(int x, int y, int z, int w)                                          Creates a 4D integer vector with components `x`, `y`, `z`, and `w` ivec4 copy_ivec4(str shader, str var)                                            Copies the value last assigned to the uniform variable `var` in the shader `shader` ivec4 eval_ivec4(str expr)                                                       Evaluates the expression `expr` and reinterprets it as a ivec4
 ```

 ## Returning mat2: